Tethered cord syndrome: Diagnosis

 For children younger than eight weeks of age (and possibly in utero), a tethered cord may be observed using ultrasonography.
 Ultrasonography may still be useful through age 5 in limited circumstances.

-MRI imaging appears to be the gold standard for diagnosing a tethered cord.

-A tethered cord is often diagnosed as a "low conus."
+MRI imaging is another method for helping diagnose a tethered cord.
+For tethered cord, MRIs have been shown to have both good sensitivity and specificity.
+A tethered cord is often diagnosed as a "low conus".
 The conus medullaris (or lower termination of the spinal cord) normally terminates at or above the L1-2 disk space (where L1 is the first, or topmost lumbar vertebra).
 After about 3 months of age, a conus below the L1-2 disk space may indicate a tethered cord and termination below L3-4 is unmistakably tethered.
-"Cord tethering is often assumed when the conus is below the normal L2-3 level.
+Cord tethering is often assumed when the conus is below the normal L2-3 level.
+Other features associated with tethered cord on imaging include a thickened filum terminale, a spinal lipoma extending through the dura into the subcutaneous fat, or adhesion of the neural placode to the dura or adjacent soft tissues.